 Step 2 – Tim Wealleans – measure, install and finish

-Keith will discuss your requirements and explain the options, for example:
+Keith or Joanne will discuss your requirements and explain the options, for example:

 - supply fix and stop

 - Aqualine- GIB®

 - square or round/bullnose corners

 - supply and install of metal ceiling battens

 Keith or Joanne will price your plans, giving a detailed written quote.
 Note: this is a quote NOT an estimate.
 Everything is explained, with no hidden surprise costs if all details are supplied for pricing.

 After the quote is accepted in writing, Tim will arrange a site-measure and give any advice on bracing requirements needed to get through the council’s pre-line inspection and help identify any potential issues.